zhurewitz/insar-bayesian-sbas/README.md

     * The start and end date of your desired output timeseries.

     * The tracks you selected in the previous step.

+### Processing

+Copy the `workflow_template.m` script into your project directory and rename as desired.
+Fill it out and run.

+You will need to provide:

+* The full paths to your data directories.

+* The full path to a suitable work/save directory for the processing steps and output.
+A directory on an external hard drive is recommended for some users.

+* The bounding limits of your study area.

+* The vertices of a polygon demarking the your reference area.

+* The vertices of a polygon demarking the coastline.

+* Your OpenTopography API key.